aapavlov1994/spine-webpack-plugin/README.md

 ```

 ### Settings of loader
-You will need to set options for your loader only.
-The best way to do that - using inline options.
+The best way to set options for your loader - using inline options.

 Set scale option.
 This allows you to resolve skeleton, his assets,
 scale them and final animation.